 This gives you an opportunity to get things organized before they show up.
-In the movies, they arrive out of nowhere, but in real life, nobody’s files are organized enough for a drop-in visit!
-If you don’t have a CPA or financial advisor, you’re going to want to get one now, since they’re likely to ask you a lot of complicated questions you won’t be able to answer.
-If the IRS agents have to figure it out themselves, you’re not going to come out on the good side.
+If you don’t have a CPA or financial advisor, it may be wise to hire one, since the IRS is likely to ask you a lot of complicated questions you won’t be able to answer.

 In a field audit, you also have more opportunities for the field agents to stumble on things that they hadn’t specifically asked for – such as going into your personal taxes – so it’s important to have your CPA on hand for the actual audit to make sure the agents are only viewing those records and tax statements that are part of what the IRS had originally asked for.